When You Activate A Tank You May Choose One Of Four Actions: -Move the tank

 - You may fire on another tank.
 (See Below)

+- You may move your tank.
 Roll a 4-sided dice (D4).
 You may move your tank a number of hexagons equal to the number rolled.
 Don't forget to take away any movement restriction modifiers printed on the game card!

 - You may leave the tank in its current position.